2025 Rocket League Championship Series: Rocket League World Championship

 The Rocket League World Championship took place from 10 September to 14 September, with the last chance qualification phase having taken place from 12 July to 10 August.
 The tournament was played in Lyon, France.

-NRG Esports won the Championship.
+NRG Esports, consisting of Atomic, BeastMode, Daniel and Satthew as coach, won the Championship.
 Notably, Team Falcons became MENA's first team to reach the finals of a World Championship.
 This marked the first World Championship grand final without a European team, as Karmine Corp and Geekay Esports were eliminated in the semifinals.

 The 1v1 World Championship was played on 13 September with the qualification stages being on 29 March and 28 June.
 Mawkzy, the winner of the Birmingham Major and Nwpo, the winner of the Raleigh Major, played in the final, in which Nwpo triumphed 4-1.

+Playoffs

+Team Falcons, NRG Esports, Wildcard and The Ultimates qualified through the Upper Bracket.
+Karmine Corp, Ninjas in Pyjamas, Geekay Esports and Spacestation Gaming would qualify through the Lower Bracket.